Ford E-Transit orders hit 10,000; Walmart among customers

 SEBASTOPOL, Calif. — Ford Motor Co. has booked 10,000 orders for the 2022 E-Transit electric van from about 300 commercial and government customers, including retail giant Walmart.

-Ford will soon begin customer deliveries of the EV, which starts at $44,900 including shipping and comes in eight configurations.
+Ford will soon begin customer deliveries of the electric vehicle, which starts at $44,900 including shipping and comes in eight configurations.
 The automaker until now had not disclosed order numbers for the vehicle, which is to be a key part of a new Ford Pro commercial business subsidiary.

-In addition to the orders, Ford on Wednesday said it would launch a pilot program with three California farms to test out new EV commercial vehicles for a year.
+In addition to the orders, Ford on Wednesday said it would launch a pilot program with three California farms to test new commercial EVs for a year.
 The three businesses will each be given an E-Transit and F-150 Lightning to use, along with Ford Pro charging stations and telematics services.